lambda-orm/lambdaorm-labs/labs/node/11-pull/README.md

 └── tsconfig.json
 ```

-### Match
+### Pull

-The match command is used to update the schema with respect to the sources (Databases). \
+The pull command is used to update the schema with respect to the sources (Databases). \
 Once executed, the schema will be synchronized with the database. \
-It also adds a file with the matching scripts. \
+It also adds a file with the pulling scripts. \

 #### Add Source Code